gabrielmayers/Lowppercase_Extension/README.md

 # Uppercase Extension

-A Google Chrome extension to Uppercase phrases.
+A Google Chrome extension to Uppercase phrases...